mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 ## Reconfiguration

-This is the flow for reconfiguring a DC/OS NiFi Service either in order to update specific configuration values, or to upgrade it to a new package version.
+This is the flow for reconfiguring a DC/OS Apache NiFi service either in order to update specific configuration values, or to upgrade it to a new package version.

 ### Steps handled by the Scheduler